Helping busy Millennials make smarter purchases so they can feel confident while saving time

 Once I started digging into the problem, I found 50% of app purchases were lost because of poor shopping experiences.
-Whether customers couldn’t find useful product information or had issues during the checkout process; many products were left in shopping carts and abandoned.
+Whether customers couldn’t find useful product information or had issues at checkout; many products were left in abandoned shopping carts.

-I knew online shopping and e-commerce were the future of retail, so I decided to explore this problem and design a customer-centric solution.
+I knew online shopping and e-commerce were the future of retail, so I decided to create a customer-centric product solution for this problem.

 HIGH LEVEL TIMELINE

 Create an MVP within 10 weeks